21st Jul 2024

 With Guest Curator Charlotte Brisland

-Welcome to the 7th edition of What Artists Like.
-This week, I’m excited to present atmospheric painter Charlotte Brisland as our Guest Curator, who was nominated by Orlanda Broom.
+I’m excited that atmospheric painter Charlotte Brisland is our latest Guest Curator, who was nominated by Orlanda Broom.
 Charlotte answers a few questions about her work, plus selects 8 pieces from the New Blood Art collection.
 Enjoy!

 NW – My first impressions are that your paintings inhabit a world that is nearly like ours, but disjointed.
 There is often a solitary house that sits dwarfed by vast, remote landscapes, but the way you paint this changes significantly over the past decade.
 In 2016 you paint in black and white, showing industrial buildings that belong to edgelands.
 The streets begin melting away until the buildings are domestic and alone.
 By 2024, you’re giving us full, luscious paintings that are almost delirious with colour.
 What does your work mean to you?